jldimond/Coral-CpG-ratio-MS/README.md

-# Germline DNA methylation in six species of reef corals: patterns and potential roles in response to environmental change
+# Germline DNA methylation in reef corals: patterns and potential roles in response to environmental change

 ---